-- Acquisition of a significant (10 percent or more) equity interest in a Moldovan insurer/reinsurer is subject to prior notification to the insurance regulator (NCFM), while acquisition or increase of such interest to 20 percent, 33 percent or 50 percent (or their decrease respectively) is subject to NCFM prior consent. - Use of actuary services by insurance businesses is compulsory and under close scrutiny of the NCFM.
+- Acquisition of a significant (10% or more) equity interest in a Moldovan insurer/reinsurer is subject to prior notification to the insurance regulator (NCFM), while acquisition or increase of such interest to 20%, 33% or 50% (or their decrease respectively) is subject to NCFM prior consent. - A person registered in a jurisdiction that does not apply international transparency standards or jurisdiction considered to be risky, as per the NCFM list, cannot own directly or indirectly equity interest in a Moldovan insurer. - Use of actuary services by insurance businesses is compulsory and under close scrutiny of the NCFM.
 Actuaries are obliged to report within 15 days to the NCFM any inconsistencies or breaches by the insurer of relevant legislation. - For transparency purposes, within 4 months from the end of each financial year, insurers are to publish in periodic, widely distributed media their balance sheet, financial statement and auditor's report. - New prudential requirements compel insurers to lay out and comply with rules and procedures of personnel verification and training for the purpose of prevention of money laundering and terrorism financing via insurance activities, implementation of corporate governance principles, creation of internal risk management and control systems.